dapr/proposals/20240627-BC-listapi.md

 ---

-Most often, offset-based pagination is not possible in no-sql databases, while it’s easy (even preferable) to implement in relational databases, so this proposal suggests using **token-based pagination** in the List API.
+Most often, offset-based pagination is not possible in no-sql databases, while token-based pagination is easy (even preferable) to implement in relational databases, so this proposal suggests using **token-based pagination** in the List API.

 Based on this decision, listing items will only be available forwards, and not backwards.
 To list previous pages, the application would have to keep track of the page tokens.

-## **Sorting**

-Sorting is required for token-based pagination in relational databases, so we must have a default sorting order.

-Some no-sql databases (ex.
-Azure blob store) don’t support sorting in descending order and others don’t support any sorting at all (ex.
-Redis).
-In these cases, we want to return an explicit error instead of failing silently.

-This might be restricting for use cases where the underlying state store needs to be swapped though.
-For example a team could use Redis for local development, and Postgres in production, and they wouldn’t be able to use the same application code, because the sorting clause would error on Redis, but pass on Postgres.
-That’s why we’re introducing the `Default` sorting option which will sort in ascending order for all databases that support it, and leave results unsorted for the databases that don’t.

 ## SDKs